Accelerate and simplify serverless application development

 We employ more than 3,500 security experts who are dedicated to data security and privacy.

 Choose the hosting plan that fits your business needs

-While automatically scaling based on demand, use pre-warmed workers to run applications with no delay after being idle, run on more powerful instances, and connect to VNETs.
+Scale on demand, use pre-warmed workers to run applications with no delay after idle, run on more powerful instances, and connect to virtual networks.

 Azure App Service plan

-Run Functions at regular App Service plan rates.
-It’s a good fit for long running operations, as well as when more predictive scaling and costs are required.
+Run Functions at regular App Service plan rates for long-running operations, and when more predictive scaling and costs are required.